 Mediastinal masses include tumors, fluid-filled sacs (cysts), and other abnormalities in the organs of the mediastinum.
 These organs include the heart, the thymus gland, some lymph nodes, and parts of the esophagus, aorta, thyroid, and parathyroid glands.

-Doctors classify masses according to which part of the mediastinum they develop in: the front (anterior), middle, and back (posterior).
+Doctors classify masses according to which part of the mediastinum they develop in: the front (anterior), middle, or back (posterior—see Overview of Pleural and Mediastinal Disorders).
 The area in which the mass develops may provide a clue to the cause.

 Masses in the mediastinum occasionally cause no symptoms, especially small masses in adults.
 Masses, including cancers, are more likely to cause symptoms in children.

 The most common symptoms in adults and children are chest pain and weight loss.
 Some masses cause fever.
 Others cause difficulty swallowing.
-In children, mediastinal masses are more likely to cause cough or shortness of breath.
+In children, mediastinal masses are more likely to cause cough or shortness of breath due to airway compression..

 Masses in the mediastinum are often discovered when a chest x-ray is taken or another imaging test is done to evaluate symptoms such as chest pain, cough, or difficulty breathing or is done for another reason.
 Additional tests, usually CT and biopsy, are needed to determine the cause of the mass.